 Of course, the base version of the X1 Extreme sticks with a much less impressive 1080p screen, and you’ll have to pay a little more for the OLED version.

 Processor-wise, this machine starts with a Core i7-10750H processor and moves up from there.
 The graphics performance is enough for creative work but not for top-tier gaming, with just a 4GB Nvidia GeForce GTX 1650 Ti Max-Q GPU.
 (Both the 4GB and the Max-Q are negatives, compared to other options out there.)

 The keyboard here is simply fantastic, as is almost always the case with higher-end ThinkPads.
 If you plan to type without an external keyboard, this one will do well for you.
 It even still has the little eraser nub “mouse.”
 You probably won’t use it, but the nostalgia factor is real.

 There are only a few potential downsides.
 First, it’s still a ThinkPad, and as a result, it isn’t winning any beauty pageants.
 Battery life is just OK, and you can get better graphics performance from competing laptops.
 But for build quality, the display and the keyboard, the ThinkPad X1 Extreme Gen 3 is worth a look.

 In the Market?
 An Upsie Extended Warranty Keeps Your New Laptop Safe

 No matter which Lenovo laptop you choose, you’re getting a quality machine that’s well-built.
 Still, accidents happen and components fail.
 So if you’re picking up a new Lenovo, get an Upsie extended warranty

 to match.
 You’ll get stellar coverage beyond the manufacturer’s warranty, including accident protection from things like drops and spills.
-And Upsie’s plans are affordable – up to seventy percent lower than manufacturer and retailer warranties.
+And Upsie’s plans are affordable — up to 70% lower than manufacturer and retailer warranties.
 Check out Upsie today!